nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

    The imported certificate must be in PEM-format to be accepted.
 Certificate chains are supported; concatenate possible intermediate certificate(s) to the server certificate before importing the file.

-   Note that importing a new TLS certificate will restart the xroad-proxy and thus affects providing services from the security server.
+   Note that the Internal TLS Key and Certificate are cached by default for 180 seconds so generating a new key and importing a new certificate might affect providing services from the security server for the caching period.
+The caching period can be changed with [System Parameters](ug-syspar_x-road_v6_system_parameters.md)

 _To export the security server’s internal TLS certificate_, follow these steps.